zhuyizheng/IMOLean/README.md

 * IMO 1976 P3: tiling in 3D
 * IMO 1978 P2: interior of a sphere
 * (IMO 1979 P2 not considered geometrical, would be formalized purely combinatorially)
-* IMO 1983 P4: (right-angled triangle not specifying which vertex)
 * IMO 1984 P5: perimeter of a polygon
 * IMO 1986 P4: center of regular polygon
 * IMO 1990 P2: two arcs determined by the endpoints